BDO USA, LLP Safe Harbor Data Privacy Statement

 Notice and Choice

 To the extent permitted by the Safe Harbor Agreement, we reserve the right to process personal information in the course of providing professional services to our clients without the knowledge of individuals involved.
-Where we collect personal information directly from individuals in the E.U., we inform them about the types of personal information we collect from them, the purposes for which we collect and use it, and the types of non-agent third parties to which we disclose that information.
+Where we collect personal information directly from individuals in the EU and/or Switzerland, we inform them about the types of personal information we collect from them, the purposes for which we collect and use it, and the types of non-agent third parties to which we disclose that information.
 We also inform those individuals about the choices and means, if any, we offer individuals for limiting the use or disclosure of their information.

 Disclosures and Transfers